basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 ## cluster

-Riak provides a multi-phased approach to cluster administration that allows changes to be staged and reviewed before being committed.
-This allows multiple cluster changes to be grouped together, such as adding multiple nodes at once or adding some nodes while removing others.

-Details about how a set of staged changes will impact the cluster, listing the future ring ownership as well as the number of transfers necessary to implement the planned changes, are provided by this interface.

 The following commands stage changes to cluster membership. **These commands do not take effect immediately**.
 After staging a set of changes, you must do the following: